metomi/rose/sphinx/api/configuration/metadata.rst

 The syntax has some special ways of dealing with variable values that are arrays - i.e. comma-separated lists.

-You can refer to a single element of the value for a given variable id (or ``this``) by suffixing a number in round brackets - e.g.:
+You can refer to a single element of the value for a given variable ID (or ``this``) by suffixing a number in round brackets - e.g.:

 .. code-block:: rose